API¶

 >>> conc = MDF.concatenate( [ 'path/to/file.mf4', MDF(BytesIO(data)), MDF(zipfile.ZipFile('data.zip')), MDF(bz2.BZ2File('path/to/data.bz2', 'rb')), MDF(gzip.GzipFile('path/to/data.gzip', 'rb')), ], version='4.00', sync=False, )

-- configure(*, from_other: MDF_v2_v3_v4 | None = None, read_fragment_size: int | None = None, write_fragment_size: int | None = None, use_display_names: bool | None = None, single_bit_uint_as_bool: bool | None = None, integer_interpolation: IntInterpolationModeType | IntegerInterpolation | None = None, copy_on_get: bool | None = None, float_interpolation: FloatInterpolationModeType | FloatInterpolation | None = None, raise_on_multiple_occurrences: bool | None = None, temporary_folder: str | None = None, fill_0_for_missing_computation_channels: bool | None = None) None [source]¶
+- configure(*, from_other: MDF | None = None, read_fragment_size: int | None = None, write_fragment_size: int | None = None, use_display_names: bool | None = None, single_bit_uint_as_bool: bool | None = None, integer_interpolation: Literal[0, 1, 2] | IntegerInterpolation | None = None, float_interpolation: Literal[0, 1] | FloatInterpolation | None = None, raise_on_multiple_occurrences: bool | None = None, temporary_folder: str | None = None, fill_0_for_missing_computation_channels: bool | None = None) None[source]¶

 - Parameters:

-size hint of split data blocks, default 4MB; if the initial size is smaller, then no data list is used.
+Size hint of split data blocks.
+If the initial size is smaller, then no data list is used.
 The actual split size depends on the data groups’ records size.
-Maximum size is 4MB to ensure compatibility with CANape
+Maximum size is 4 MB to ensure compatibility with CANape.

-search for display name in the Channel XML comment
+Search for display name in the Channel XML comment.

-return single bit channels are np.bool arrays
+Return single bit channels as np.bool arrays.

-interpolation mode for integer channels:
+Interpolation mode for integer channels.

 0 - repeat previous sample